quentin452/Minecraft-Clone/README.md

     Fix the issue with pre-crafting.
 Currently, when a player tries to create a pre-craft by combining a stick and a crafting table, only one of these crafts is given.
 This problem occurs only when performing a shift-click.
 Additionally, when clicking with an item in the crafting slot, the item disappears.
     Fix tooltip duplication bug (the duplication occurs at the old item location and appears for less than a second) when changing the item slot
     Fix significant lag when pressing C to reload chunks (this feature is currently disabled, so it needs to be reactivated in the code)
+    Fix memory leak in the loadChunks from worldgeneration

 ## Other tasks to be completed: